elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ### [Part 1 – Step 4.
 Assembling the X Rails on X Top Profiles](http://www.support.modix3d.com/part-1-step-4-assemble-x-rails-on-x-top-profiles/)
 * Fast, easy assembly.
-* No known issues.
+* Issues:
-* Note - did not use glue when screwing in screws.
+  * I did not use lock-tight glue when screwing in the screws for the X rails in case I made a mistake and would have to redo the step.
+Go back and check the screws; especially have come loose due to vibration, unscrew each, add the glue and screw again.
 <center>
 <table>
   <tr>